22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Do all hotels in Las Vegas charge a resort fee?

-Jump to the top of this article for a list of Vegas hotels without resort fees.
+Jump to the top of this article for a complete list non-resort fee hotels.

-What is the cheapest resort fee in Las Vegas?
+What is the cheapest resort fee in Vegas?

 The cheapest resort fee currently charged in Las Vegas is $5 per night at Mardi Gras Hotel & Casino.
 This amount does not include the 13% tax added to rooms and resort fees.

-What is the most expensive resort fee in Las Vegas?
+What is the most expensive Vegas resort fee?

-The most expensive resort fee in Las Vegas is $52.10 per night (including tax) and can be found at several Caesars properties, including Caesars Palace, Nobu, Planet Hollywood, and Paris Las Vegas.
+Currently, the most expensive resort fee is $52.10 per night (including tax) and can be found at several Caesars properties, including Caesars Palace, Nobu, Planet Hollywood, and Paris Las Vegas.

 Summary

-While the majority of hotels in Sin City now have daily resort charges on top of their advertised room rate, there are some nice Las Vegas hotels with no resort fee.
+While most hotels in Sin City now have daily resort charges on top of their advertised room rate, there are some nice hotels with no resort fee.

-As an added bonus, free parking is also included in many of the Las Vegas hotels without fees.
-The potential downside, however, of choosing one of these no-fee hotels is that you most likely won’t be right on the Strip, and only a few of these hotels have their own casino.
+As a bonus, free parking is also included in many Vegas hotels that don’t charge amenity fees.
+The potential downside of choosing one of these no-fee hotels is that you most likely won’t be right on the Strip, and only a few of these hotels have their own casino.

 The good news is that many of these properties are located very close to the action.